City services survey

 It will help guide the Budget and Audit Board, which consists of three residents and three City Council members.
 The board serves as a financial oversight committee, reviews financial statements and budget forecasts, and provides feedback on budgetary issues.

 The city's Budget and Audit Board wants you, Lakewood residents, to provide your thoughts on the best ways to continue to support the important city services you receive.
-To get your input on this, the board has commissioned a survey that will be sent by text messages starting May 7 and will close on May 17.
+To get your input on this, the board has commissioned a survey that will be sent by text messages starting May 7 and has been extended through May 21, so please take the survey as soon as you receive it.

 Why conduct a survey?